PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/README.md

     *   `conversational-rca.ts`: The AI logic for the System Health Assistant, including the tools it can use to query data.
     *   `command-simulation.ts`: Powers the AI-driven command console.
     *   `tts.ts`: The Text-to-Speech flow that converts AI responses into spoken audio.
+*   `src/lib/firebase/admin.ts`: Initializes the Firebase Admin SDK for server-side access to Firestore.
+*   `src/lib/firestore-helpers.ts`: Contains the reusable helper functions for all database operations (CRUD).

 ---
 *   [`PROJECT_REPORT.md`](./PROJECT_REPORT.md): A detailed report covering the project's architecture, features, and implementation journey.
-*   `firestore.rules`: Defines the security rules for the Firestore database.